droos86/Project/README.md

 LogMoodView allows users to indicate how they have felt overall on any given day from very pleasant to very unpleasant using a SwiftUI slider.
 The blurred sphere changes its color based on the selected mood providing an additional graphical clue for how the users might feel.

-When users tap the "Log mood" button, the selected moods gets inserted into a SQL database table along with a unique ID, a default user ID (i.e. 1), a timestampe of the current date and time, as well as the mood being an integer from 1 (very unpleasant) to 5 (very pleasant).
+When users tap the "Log mood" button, the selected moods gets inserted into a SQL database table along with a unique ID, a default user ID (i.e. 1), a timestamp of the current date and time, as well as the mood being an integer from 1 (very unpleasant) to 5 (very pleasant).

 LogMoodView was great to get familiar with additional SwiftUI elements like the slider, @State variables and functions to control the color of the blurred sphere depending on the mood.